realworldocaml/book/en/03-variables-and-functions.md

 Up until now, we've written functions where the arguments are specified positionally, _i.e._, by the order in which the arguments are passed to the function.
 OCaml also supports labeled arguments, which let you identify a function argument by name.
-Labeled arguments are declared by putting a tilde in front of the label.
+Labels are marked by a leading tilde, and a label (followed by a colon) are put in front of the variable to be labeled.

 ```ocaml
 # let f ~foo:a ~bar:b = a + b;;